flaxmans/CompBio_on_git/Assignments/08_Independent_Project_Step1.md

             + PLEASE use and follow [the markdown template that Sam has provided][mdtemplate] for this assignment.

     b.
 Create a **5-minute PowerPoint presentation** that you will deliver to classmates in the second or third week of April.
 Details on how this will be done will be announced after spring break.
 A [suggested template is available in the Assignments directory](https://github.com/flaxmans/CompBio_on_git/blob/master/Assignments/08_Suggested_Presentation_Template.pptx) of Sam's repo.
-    **UPDATED**: For part b (the presentation), please make a 5-minute screencast of you giving your presentation, this presentation will be uploaded to Canvas as part of Assignment 8.
-See helpful links, below
+    **UPDATED**: For part b (the presentation), please make a 5-minute screencast of you giving your presentation.
+This presentation will be uploaded to Canvas as part of Assignment 8.
+See helpful links, below, for tech advice.
+If you've never done this before, start early so you can work out the technical issues!

     c. **UPDATED**:  Peer review TWO classmates' videos.
 Canvas will automatically assign these to you.
 Peer reviews will be due by Friday, 4/17, at 11:59 p.m.